vku1/sqlweb/README.md

 ## Pages

-Single application may have unlimited pages count in it.
+sqlsite.asp single page application may have unlimited pages count in it.
-Block of pages starts on // --- PAGES BLOCK START ----- construction and ends on \\ --- PAGES BLOCK END -----
+Block of pages starts on `'// --- PAGES BLOCK START -----` construction and ends on `'\\ --- PAGES BLOCK END -----`

 ## Page variables